Luz Estella Nagle

 J.D., College of William and Mary

-International Law, International Criminal Law, Transborder Criminal Law, Advanced Seminar on Terrorism and Global Security, National Security
+International Law, International Criminal Law, Transborder Criminal Law, International Business Transactions, Human Trafficking, Advanced Seminar on Terrorism and Global Security

-She is also an elected member of the American Law Institute, the Committee on Teaching International Law of the American Branch of the International Law Association (ABILA), L'Association Internationale de Droit Pénal (AIDP), the International Network to Promote the Rule of Law (INPROL), the Academia Mexicana de Derecho Internacional Privado y Comparado, and the Tampa Chapter of the Committee on Foreign Relations.
+She is an elected member of the American Law Institute, the American Society of International Law (ASIL), and the International Association of Prosecutors (IAP).
+Her other affiliations include the Committee on Teaching International Law of the American Branch of the International Law Association (ABILA), L’Association Internationale de Droit Pénal (AIDP), the International Network to Promote the Rule of Law (INPROL), the Academia Mexicana de Derecho Internacional Privado y Comparado, the Tampa Hispanic Bar Association, and the Tampa Chapter of the Committee on Foreign Relations.

 A prolific author of more than fifty publications addressing many topics of international law, international criminal law, judicial reform, and regional security, Professor Nagle’s scholarship has appeared in three languages on four continents.
 As a highly regarded international voice in the fight against human trafficking and modern-day slavery, Professor Nagle was part of a select group of international experts invited by the United Nations Special Rapporteur on Trafficking in Persons to assess the impact of armed conflict on making people vulnerable to human trafficking, and she served on the Florida Statewide Task Force on Human Trafficking.
 She is the author of the 2017 book, Understanding Human Trafficking, Corruption, and the Optics of Misconduct in the Public, Private, and NGO Sectors: Causes, Actors, and Solutions (Carolina Academic Press).